Skip to main content

 2. Create your first Organization

-3. Add all team members that will be helping set up devices.
+3. Add all team members who will be helping set up devices.
 (An email will be sent to these users with instructions to join your organization.)

 Next, we'll need to upload our applications and build a configuration.